HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/servers/new-hpovserverprofiletemplate.md

 ### -FirmwareInstallMode &lt;String&gt;

-Aliases [-FirmwareMode]

 Specify the Firmware Baseline Policy mode.
 Avialable options are:

     * FirmwareOnly - Updates the system firmware without powering down the server hardware using using HP Smart Update Tools.
     * FirmwareAndSoftware - Updates the firmware and OS drivers without powering down the server hardware using HP Smart Update Tools.
     * FirmwareOffline - Manages the firmware through HPE OneView.
 Selecting this option requires the server hardware to be powered down.

 | Aliases | FirmwareMode |
 | :--- | :--- |